8 Important Career Lessons From The Devil Wears Prada

 Keep your priorities in check.

 Throughout the movie, Andy struggled with keeping her priorities in order — balancing her new job and the responsibilities that came with it, her relationship with her boyfriend, and her own happiness and purpose for her life.
-Mastering prioritization is one of the best things you can do for yourself and for your career.
 Master daily prioritization, knowing which tasks need to be completed in which order.
 Master long-term prioritization, knowing which goals should be handled first and which to post-pone until a future date.
 Most importantly, master life prioritization, knowing which relationships should be put first, like your relationship with God, family, and friends.

 Coco Chanel once said, "to be irreplaceable one must always be different."
 If it's one thing that Miranda Priestly was certain of, it was her power.
 At the end of the movie, we all thought Miranda would be blindsided by all of the changes happening behind her back.
 But she knew, even when we didn't, of her inability to be replaced.
 Find that special something inside of you, perfect that unique skill that no one can do quite like you can, and you'll never have to worry about being replaced.
 No one is you, and that is your power.